Choosing the Right Steel Casting Foundry

 While bigger doesn’t always mean better, a large casting foundry will have the best equipment, industry experience, and manpower to bring your project to life.
 Once you’ve located a few large casting foundries to compare, use the following criteria to help you select the right one:

 An experienced foundry will have a history in custom mold making, ideally in-house.
-If a steel casting foundry does not offer a one-stop mold making and casting service, be sure to ask about lead times and budgets.
+If a steel casting foundry does not offer a one-stop mold making and casting service, be sure to ask about casting production costs, lead times, and budgets.
 While à la carte services may seem the best approach for tight budgets, the longer lead times due to shipping and back-and-forth can increase costs in the long run.
 If possible, keep everything in-house.

 Machining & Testing